What's new in DevTools (Microsoft Edge 84)

 The new Experience section of the Performance panel helps you detect layout shifts.
 Cumulative Layout Shift (CLS) is a metric that helps you quantify unwanted visual instability.

-Select the Layout Shift event to see the details of the layout shift in the Summary pane.
-Hover over the Moved from and Moved to fields to visualize where the layout shift occurred.
+Choose the Layout Shift event to display the details of the layout shift in the Summary pane.
+Hover on the Moved from and Moved to fields to visualize where the layout shift occurred.

 More accurate promise terminology in the Console

 Promise, the Console incorrectly provided